 When Is a Work-Related Death Covered?

-Under California law, a death is considered work-related and therefore eligible for workers’ compensation benefits when it is directly caused by the employee’s job duties or working conditions.
-This includes sudden workplace accidents and medical events or long-term exposure that can be clearly linked to the nature of the work.
+Under California law, a death is considered work-related and eligible for workers’ compensation benefits when it is directly caused by the employee’s job duties or working conditions.
+This includes both sudden workplace accidents and medical events, as well as long-term exposures clearly linked to the nature of the work.

 What Does Workers’ Compensation Cover After a Fatality?